-Brandy Cook, DO can assist you with your emergency eye care needs at all of her office locations with same day or next day appointments.
+Brandy Cook, DO can assist you with your emergency eye care needs at her St. Johns office with same day or next day appointments.
 In addition, she works closely with the local urgent care facilities and emergency rooms receiving referrals as necessary.

 Eyelid surgery, or blepharoplasty, is a surgical procedure to restore the correct function to or remove excess tissue from affected eyelids.
 Patients often report drooping, sagging, tired appearing eyelids that interfere with various activities of daily living including decreasing vision.
 Surgery can be performed on either the upper and lower lids, or both.

 Brandy Cook, DO currently performs blepharoplasty as an outpatient procedure at Sparrow Clinton Hospital in St. Johns.